Scrip: Company scrip

-Company scrip was a credit against the accrued wages of employees.
+Company scrip is a substitute for currency to pay a company's employees.

 In United States mining or logging camps where everything was owned and operated by a single company, scrip provided the workers with credit when their wages had been depleted.
 These remote locations were cash poor.
 Workers had very little choice but to purchase food and other goods at a company store.
 In this way, the company could charge enormous markups on goods, making workers completely dependent on the company, thus enforcing a form of loyalty to the company.
 Additionally, while employees could exchange scrip for cash, this could rarely be done at face value.
 This kind of scrip was valid only within the settlement where it was issued.
 While store owners in neighboring communities could accept the scrip as money, they rarely did so at face value, as it was worth less.

 When U.S. President Andrew Jackson issued his Specie Circular of 1836 due to credit shortages, Virginia Scrip was accepted as payment for federal lands.